kschu91/hal/README.md

 Features
 * GuzzleHttp as default HTTP Client
-* Easy integrate custom HTTP Clients
+* integrate custom HTTP clients easily
-* Chainable API for human friendly coding
+* human readable API
 * Shipped with a simple default serializer for JSON responses
 * Possibility to integrate custom serializers
-* Full tested
+* Fully tested
 * Used in production projects

 ##Usage##